-Tom Ockerse has taught at RISD since 1971.
+Tom Ockerse taught at RISD from 1971–2018.
 Born Dutch (in Bandung, Indonesia) he and some of his family moved from the Netherlands to the USA in 1957.
 With art and sports as two favorite interests he went to Ohio State University on a full athletic scholarship (recruited by the swim coach Mike Peppe) to study commercial art.
 After receiving his BFA in 1963, he continued studies in graphic design at Yale University, earning his MFA in 1965.
 His design career began at Fogelman Associates (Morristown, NJ), where he worked under the direction of Jim Fogelman (considered by Philip B. Meggs to be the originator of “corporate identity design” in America) on design accounts for Ciba, Hoffman LaRoche, Interchem, Syntex and others.
 Although Ockerse made a career shift to teaching in 1967, he has continued his design practice, providing communication and design strategies for clients such as Houghton Mifflin, Indiana University, RISD, RIHT Financial, Apple Computer, Aperture Magazine and World Magazine.
 In 1990 he began working primarily for nonprofit organizations such as Visible Language and The Humanity Initiative, where he partnered with Tony Balis “to encourage people to understand this planet as our common home.”

 Ockerse’s involvement in graphic design education began at Indiana University (1967-71), where he served as an assistant professor teaching undergraduate and graduate students.
 During this transformative period his students provoked him to radically rethink education, the practice of design and the world of art.
 He became deeply involved in the growing 1960s activities of concrete poetry, Fluxus, mail art, happenings, book arts and other “intermedia” arts (op. cit.
 Dick Higgins) – all seeking to erase conventional boundaries and merge the arts.
 This made him realize the importance of the human factor at the very heart of design and that all design is truly a matter of human “interface design” (a term the computing industry subsequently hijacked), which means to design for the user, creating something worth experiencing for both practical and inspirational purposes.

-Since coming to RISD more than half a century ago, Ockerse has been instrumental in reshaping the Graphic Design program, serving as department head for 20 years (1973–93).
-Among the many accomplishments during his tenure are: a departmental growth from 70 students to more than 200 in the 1970s; defining and teaching core courses and subjects like Visible Language (now called Making Meaning), Visual Systems, Strategic Design (no longer offered) and electives Concrete Books (establishing bookwork interests) and Semiotics in Design; initiating a Graduate Program in Graphic Design in 1976; leading a recent growth in the graduate population from 14 to approximately 40 students; acting as program head until 2004; teaching the introductory Graduate Studio I (Unfolding Meaning); and serving as a principle thesis adviser.
+After coming to RISD more than half a century ago, Ockerse was instrumental in reshaping the Graphic Design program, serving as department head for 20 years (1973–93).
+Among the many accomplishments during his tenure were: a departmental growth from 70 students to more than 200 in the 1970s; defining and teaching core courses and subjects like Visible Language (now called Making Meaning), Visual Systems, Strategic Design (no longer offered) and electives Concrete Books (establishing bookwork interests) and Semiotics in Design; initiating a Graduate Program in Graphic Design in 1976; leading a recent growth in the graduate population from 14 to approximately 40 students; acting as program head until 2004; teaching the introductory Graduate Studio I (Unfolding Meaning); and serving as a principle thesis adviser.
 In 1986 Ockerse pioneered and subsequently directed SIGDS (RISD’s Summer Institute for Graphic Design Studies) to reflect the department’s curriculum via Continuing Education.
 From 1978–89 he also served as chair (now called dean) of the Division of Design (now known as Architecture + Design).

 Ockerse is known for bringing to light methods for perceiving the mechanisms of meaning in visual communication design.
 This interest was first stimulated by his experiments in concrete poetry with what he called “word and image equations.”
 He was subsequently drawn into semiotics as an intellectual theory that deals with questions concerning meaning, cognition, reference, truth and reality, which he developed into a tool based on the principles developed by logician C. S. Peirce.
 Eventually these connected his interests with other fields for knowing, which helped him delve deeper into the subtle qualities reflected by mind and being – keynotes to discovering the essential nature of objects and what lies beneath the unfolding/enfolding experience of the design process.
 Ockerse has lectured on these interests and written articles such as Semiotics and Design Education (Visible Language, XIII, No.4), De-Sign/Super-Sign (Semiotica, 52-3/4), The Semiosis of Design (Zed 4, 1997), Developing Design Educators (“HearSay: 10 conversations on design,” 2002), Visualogue(Icograda, Nagoya, 2003), Design as Contemplative Practice (United Designs, Hanyang University, 2005), Learn from the Core | Design from the Core (Visible Language, # 46, 2012) and Quantum Education: Experience as Content (International Education Conference, Wheaton, IL, 2014).